-Wellesley Youth Hockey is proud to again offer our Learn to Play Hockey (LTP) and Mosquitoes (MOS) Programs for the 2020-21 Winter Season.
-For those of you new to the sport of hockey, this program will hopefully serve as an introduction to this fantastic activity that has provided many Wellesley Families with wonderful memories throughout the years.
-In September 2020, we encourage you to register you child for our LTP/MOS Program for the upcoming season!
+Wellesley Youth Hockey is proud to offer our Learn to Play Hockey (LTP) and Pre-Mite Development (PMD) programs as part of a multi-year introduction for those new to the sport of hockey.
+This program serves as an introduction to this fantastic activity that has provided many Wellesley Families with wonderful memories throughout the years.
+We encourage you to register your child for the upcoming Learn to Skate or Pre-Mite Development programs and look forward to seeing you on the ice during the 2021 season!

-Traditionally, those first year players who have never been on the ice or who have not participated in a full year learn to skate program are placed in LTP… those skaters who show skating ability or have previously skated in a full year learn to play/skate program would be placed in MOS.
-After the first 2-3 sessions we break the players into the two groups, LTP and Mosquitoes.
+Pre-Mite Development (PMD) is designed for skaters who show skating ability or have previously skated in a full year of a learn to play/skate program.
 Please know that this is NOT a tryout and that this split is designed to group players within similar age and skill sets to better facilitate the mastery of the FUNdamentals.

 As you watch the practices that unfold over the season, please know that each session is designed with the following in mind:

 Volunteer Coach to Player Ratio: We need your help!!
-The success of this program and the development of the players is predicated on a large number coaches, parents and student coaches to help run these practice sessions.
-The program directors create a practice plans and run each practice session, but we need your on-ice help.
+The success of this program and the development of the players is predicated on a large number of coaches, parents and student coaches to help run these practice sessions.
+The program directors create practice plans and run each practice session, but we need your on-ice help.
 If you can skate and can keep the kids active and engaged we can use your help.
 Please do not allow limited or no hockey experience to keep you off the ice...
 Praise and enthusiasm are the keys to success!
+Volunteer Coaches Register here

 As we move forward in the season, if players are buying in and we are doing our job of exposing them to new skills, these young skaters will make leaps.
 Those utilizing 'sleds' will graduate over the year to join those who started without sleds.
 In short, we are coaching with an eye towards long-term growth as opposed to short-term gains.

-We look forward to working with you and your skater(s) over the coming year.
-Again, Registration can be found here on the WYH website which opens in September of 2020.
+We look forward to working with you and your skater(s) over the coming years.